aquasecurity/kube-bench/docs/README.md

 ## Check

-The CIS Kubernetes Benchmark recommends configurations to harden kubernetes components.
-These recommendations are usually configuration options, and can be specified by flags to kubernetes binaries, or in configuration files.
+The CIS Kubernetes Benchmark recommends configurations to harden Kubernetes components.
+These recommendations are usually configuration options and can be specified by flags to kubernetes binaries, or in configuration files.

 The Benchmark also provides commands to audit a kubernetes installation, identify